Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Conclusion

-In this paper, we limit our analysis to the pixel basis, though similar detailed studies may be necessary also for the search in the spherical harmonic basis in order to assess the accuracy and possibilities to put more stringent upper limits on the GW power flux.
-Incorporating the bias in the Likelihood can certainly help.
-Also, more methods can be explored to use a true clean map covariance matrix in the likelihood.
+In this paper, we limited our analysis to the pixel basis, though similar detailed studies may also be necessary for the search in the spherical-harmonic basis in order to assess the accuracy and possibilities to put more stringent upper limits on the GW power flux.
+Incorporating the bias in the likelihood can certainly help.
+Also, more methods can be explored to use a true clean-map covariance matrix in the likelihood.
 In general, incorporating the full noise covariance matrix in the analysis and regularized deconvolution are challenging problems, which require extensive studies specific to the application.
 While we have studied several possibilities here based on the commonly available literature, there may be more exciting possibilities even for the pixel basis.
-Such rigorous studies will be inevitable to claim a detection with enough confidence.
+Such rigorous studies will be essential to claim a detection with enough confidence.